ZacharieGuibert/LSTM-and-GRU/README.md

 Both investment and risk management strategies are built around the interpretation that a positive RV-IV spread prediction is indicative of a bear market to come as a result of higher upcoming volatility.
 The investment strategy, derived from SP500 GRU predictions, highlights that the GRU model does well in identifying a bear market and avoiding losses, albeit initially struggling to identify a bull market.
 The risk management strategy incorporates Eurostoxx 50 GRU predictions and machine learning techniques applied to volatilities and correlations to derive forward-looking risk measures in the case of an investment portfolio.

 ******************************* Main paper *******************************

----> "Long-Short Term Memory and Gated Recurrent Units as a support to investment and risk management strategies"
+"Long-Short Term Memory and Gated Recurrent Units as a support to investment and risk management strategies"

 ******************************* Supporting note *******************************

----> "Deep learning toolbox for classification prediction models"
+"Deep learning toolbox for classification prediction models"

-Supporting theory to the main paper.
-Theory around deep learning in a separate document for main paper readability reasons
+Supporting theory of the main paper.
+Complete theory around deep learning was put in a separate document for main paper readability reasons.

 ******************************* Model 1: SP500 Index *******************************